ejmahler/SplineLibrary/docs/Glossary.md

 ### Local Control
 Local control is an optional property of splines that is very desirable for many applications.
 For a spline with local control, moving a data point will only affect the spline segments near to that point, leaving all others affected.
 This can be seen in the demo when looking at a `CRSpline`, which has local control: If we move one data point, two segments to the left and to segments to the right will move, but all other parts of the spline will remain untouched.

-Conversely, the `NaturalSpline` is an example if a spline that does not have local control.
+Conversely, the `NaturalSpline` is an example of a spline that does not have local control.
 If we move a data point in the demo, every single spline segment is affected, rather than just the ones near the data point.

 It is useful to point out here that the Natural Spline has a continuous curvature, while the Catmull-Rom Spline does not, this highlighting the fact that choosing a spline type is about balancing tradeoffs between different features of each type.